 In September 2016, the IASB published 'Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts' which makes narrow scope amendments to IFRS 4 'Insurance Contracts'.
 The IASB issued the amendments to address the temporary accounting consequences of the different effective dates of IFRS 9 'Financial Instruments' and the anticipated new insurance contracts Standard.
-The new insurance contracts Standard is yet to be finalised and will have an effective date no earlier than 2020.
-This means its mandatory effective date will be after the 2018 effective date of IFRS 9.
+The new insurance contracts Standard was subsequently finalised as IFRS 17 'Insurance Contracts' and will have an effective date of 1 January 2021.
+This means the mandatory effective date of the new insurance contracts Standard is after the 2018 effective date of IFRS 9.